 1. Stand Up

-Having a high energy and engaged virtual training starts with the trainer.
-Most trainers spend their days on their feet – working the room, moving around, creating an energy and space to enhance learning.
+Having high energy and being engaged in virtual training starts with the trainer.
+Most trainers spend their days on their feet – working the room, moving around, and creating energy and space to enhance learning.
 Yet, get those same trainers on a virtual call and you find them hunched over their computers.
 The energy is not the same and the virtual group can sense it.
 Try standing on your next call.
 You’ll notice the difference immediately.
 Even though you can’t see your participants, you feel more like a trainer when you are standing tall.
 You can even stand when you are on a webinar when you are using a video camera.
 Just make sure you put your computer at a height that captures your entire face and not just the lower portion of it.

 2. Implement The “Clock Technique”